 Occasionally, a refund remains on hold (status 793).
 This is usually because the balance is insufficient and refunds cannot be executed.

 - You can increase your balance via Financial > Accounts and statements > Actions > Raise balance.
-Or you can wait until the balance is sufficient enough.
+Or you can wait for new incoming payments that increases the balance.

 - Subsequently, you can excute the refund via Transactions > Rejected refunds and payment orders > Select refund(s) > Resettle selection.

 If a refund is on hold, it is not possible to create a new refund!
 This is done in order to prevent that a refund is created twice (and consequently executed twice).

 A refund can also be rejected (status 690) or fail (status 490).
 Possible reasons include:

 - The amount you’re trying to refund exceeds the amount of the original transaction.